xxRockOnxx/yt-dlp-s3/README.md

 ## Notes

 - The script uses the video title and ID as the base for the S3 object key.
 The final object key will be `%(title)s [%(id)s].%(ext)s`.
+- By default, if a video with the same title is found in the bucket, it will be skipped.
+This is done for performance but can be inaccurate if, for example, a `.srt` or `.jpg` file exists with the same base name as the video.
+If `--check-full-key` is enabled, the script checks for an exact match of the S3 object key (`%(title)s [%(id)s].%(ext)s`), which is more accurate but potentially slower.
-- If a video with the exact S3 object key is found in the bucket, it will be skipped unless the `--reupload-on-size-diff` option is enabled and the file sizes differ, in which case it will be re-uploaded.
+- If a matching file is found (either by title or full key, depending on the flags), it will be skipped unless the `--reupload-on-size-diff` option is enabled and the file sizes differ, in which case it will be re-uploaded.
 - Error handling is in place for `yt-dlp` execution and S3 operations.
 If `yt-dlp` fails or an S3 upload error occurs, the script will exit with an error code.
 - On graceful shutdown (Ctrl+C), the script will wait for the currently processing video to complete before exiting.
 Pressing Ctrl+C again will force immediate exit.